dagster-io/dagster/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Report a bug
-about: "Something is not working."
+about: Something is not working.
 title: ''
 labels: bug
 assignees: ''